smiths/aorta/README.md

 1. Load the Dicom files as described in the section To load DICOM [data](https://github.com/smiths/aorta#to-load-dicom-data).
 2. Once loaded, select the Volume Rendering module.
 Select the volume that you want to crop, and click on the eye icon on the left.
 ![Volume Rendering](https://user-images.githubusercontent.com/63418020/215304104-6d467cf7-8d71-4491-8d89-fbb4d0e6c834.png)
 3. Within the module UI, under Display, enable Crop Display ROI, open the eye for ROI, and select CT-Bones for the preset.
 You should be able to see the 3D rendering in the top right corner.
-You can drag the points controls to control the crop.
-You can use the slides at the top of the image to scroll through the slice.
+You can drag the points controls to control the crop, and use the sliders at the top of the image to scroll through the slice.
 ![Volume Rendering UI](https://user-images.githubusercontent.com/63418020/215304132-72dfa530-d875-4b7f-9afa-546867204dd9.png)
 ![Crop](https://user-images.githubusercontent.com/63418020/215304142-9e8fcddd-69f6-4197-8c1c-3a0d8e46bf6e.png)
 4. Change back to AortaGeomReconDisplayModule, you should also have a Volume rendering ROI or vtkMRMLMarkupsROINode object.